-Or you could help build a lasting legacy from the Glasgow 2014 Commonwealth Games in Scotland by creating 'Medal Routes' from walking hubs designed to encourage more people to enjoy the physical and social benefits of walking in their local area.
+You could help build a lasting legacy from the Glasgow 2014 Commonwealth Games in Scotland by creating 'Medal Routes' from walking hubs designed to encourage more people to enjoy the physical and social benefits of walking in their local area.

 We have over 30 path maintenance teams – or Path Guardians as they are known – who repair and replace stiles, steps and signposts and physically clear obstacles and overgrown foliage that can easily choke footpaths if left untended.